Close Search

 A glass display case at the National Museum of Scotland with a taxidermy white sheep.

 You can find all of these displays at the National Museum of Scotland.
-But, if you don’t feel like going on the hunt for the really interesting bits of history, join us on the 18th of May for a Symbols of Scotland tour and we’ll do the hard work for you—and EH residents go free!
+But, if you don’t feel like going on the hunt for the really interesting bits of history, join us on Fridays, April-June, for a National Museum of Scotland tour and we’ll do the hard work for you!

 ×